Wall Street closes higher but still ends week in the red

 Earlier this week, a worrisome report showed that consumer confidence slipped to its lowest level in 16 months.
 The government has also reported that the U.S. economy shrank at an annual rate of 1.6% in the first quarter and weak consumer spending was a key part of that contraction.

-Other retailers, restaurant chains and companies that rely on direct consumer spending helped lift the market.
-Amazon rose 3%, Home Depot gained 1.8% and Starbucks rose 3.7%.
+Other retailers, restaurant chains and companies that rely on direct consumer spending helped lead the market rally.
+Amazon rose 3.2%, Home Depot gained 1.8% and Starbucks rose 3.8%.

-Technology stocks recovered some of their losses from earlier in the day, though some big names remained in the red.
-Chipmaker Micron shed 3.1% after giving investors a disappointing profit forecast amid concerns about falling demand.
+Technology stocks largely bounced back from their broad morning slump, though many still closed lower.
+Chipmaker Micron slid 3% after giving investors a disappointing profit forecast amid concerns about falling demand.
 That weighed heavily on other chipmakers.
-Nvidia fell 4.1%.
+Nvidia fell 4.2% and Qualcomm lost 3.3%.

+Traders work on the floor at the New York Stock Exchange in New York, Friday, July 1, 2022.
+Stocks are off to a weak start on Friday, continuing a dismal streak that pushed Wall Street into a bear market last month as traders worry that inflation will be tough to beat and that a recession could be on the way as well.
+(AP Photo/Seth Wenig)

+Traders work on the floor at the New York Stock Exchange in New York, Friday, July 1, 2022.
+Stocks are off to a weak start on Friday, continuing a dismal streak that pushed Wall Street into a bear market last month as traders worry that inflation will be tough to beat and that a recession could be on the way as well.
+(AP Photo/Seth Wenig)

 Credit: Seth Wenig